MatFeex/devOps/README.md

 1. **Run the HTTPD Container:**
    - This task employs the `docker_container` module to create a Docker container named "httpd" with the image "matfeex/tp-devops-simple-api-httpd:latest."
 It exposes port "80" on the host and connects to the "app-network" for network communication.

-These tasks represent the configuration for each role in my Ansible playbook and are responsible for setting up and managing Docker containers for my application.
-If you have any specific questions or need further details, please feel free to ask.
+These tasks represent the configuration for each role in my Ansible playbook and are responsible for setting up and managing Docker containers in the application.